Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="iOS" %}
 ### getIdentifiers <a id="getIdentifiers-ios"></a>

+{% hint style="info" %}
+Method `getIdentifiersWithCompletionHandler` was added in ACPCore version 2.5.0 and ACPIdentity version 2.2.0.
+{% endhint %}

 This `getIdentifiers` API returns all customer identifiers that were previously synced with the Adobe Experience Cloud.

 #### iOS